-The educational structure of the population was good.
-The share of population with basic education or less was lower than the national average, while the share of population with tertiary education was higher than the national average.
-The at-risk-of-poverty rate and the social exclusion rate were the lowest in this region.
-The at-risk-of-poverty rate was 7.8% and the risk of social exclusion 9.6%.
-In 2019, just over 20,600 enterprises operated in this region.
-Almost 80,000 people worked in them.
-The average monthly net earnings in 2019 in this region amounted to EUR 1,120, which was 1% less than the national average.
-GDP per capita in this region in 2019 amounted to EUR 20,790; this was less than the average for Slovenia.
-People living in Gorenjska and in Goriška assessed general satisfaction with their life with the highest average score, i.e. 7.7 (out of 10).
+The educational structure of the population in 2021 was better than in most other regions.
+The share of population with basic education or less was lower than the national average (third lowest among regions), while the share of population with tertiary education was higher (second highest).
+The at-risk-of-poverty rate was the second lowest (9.0%).
+Likewise, the risk of social exclusion was the second lowest (10.7%).
+In 2021, 21,300 enterprises operated in this region.
+Almost 79,800 people worked in them.
+Average monthly net earnings in 2021 in this region amounted to EUR 1,235, which was 3% less than the national average.
+GDP per capita in this region in 2021 amounted to EUR 20,462; this was 17% less than the average for Slovenia.
+This region together with Primorsko-notranjska recorded the lowest LFS unemployment rate in the country at 3.3%.
+People living in Gorenjska, Goriška and Osrednjeslovenska assessed general satisfaction with their life with the highest average score, i.e. 7.8 (out of 10).

 In 2021, the region recorded the highest number of tourist arrivals of all regions (901,271).
 This was mainly due to foreign tourists, who generated the highest number of arrivals (526,633) and overnight stays (1,376,507), in both cases accounting for almost 30% of total arrivals and overnight stays of foreign tourists in Slovenia.